Prostate cancer: facts, myths and why getting checked matters

 - pain when peeing or ejaculating – this is rare.

-Sometimes prostate cancer can cause other symptoms, such as problems getting or keeping an erection (erectile dysfunction).
+Other symptoms can include: getting or keeping an erection (erectile dysfunction).
 It can also cause loss of appetite and weight loss.

 When prostate cancer spreads, it can spread to the bones.
 This may cause pain in the bones, such as in the back.
 Even if it spreads to other parts of the body, it is still prostate cancer.